Interview by Jacob Sawyer. portrait by Maksim Kalanep.

-When the Thrasher Vacation blew through town a little while back we managed to get some time to talk to Jake Phelps at the House Of Vans.
-He set aside time to talk and even showed me through the retrospective show which was installed there.
-Years worth of history on display introduced by the late Fausto Vitello.
-With Thrasher, the whole spirit of the thing is pure and it’s mission from the outset unchanged.
-Jake Phelps thankfully hasn’t tired of putting that magazine out month after month.
-It was a pleasure getting a few stories from a man with many tell…
+When the ‘Thrasher Vacation’ blew through town a little while back, we managed to get some time to talk to Jake Phelps at the House Of Vans who even walked us through the retrospective show which was installed there.
+Years worth of history, on display, introduced by the late Fausto Vitello.
+The spirit of Thrasher is pure it’s mission unchanged from the outset.
+Thankfully, Jake Phelps hasn’t tired of putting that magazine out month after month and it was a pleasure getting a few stories from a man with many tell…

-I remember getting my first issue of Thrasher, it was from 1985 and had Christian Hosoi blasting over a car out of a fly off…
+I remember getting my first issue of Thrasher, it was from 1985 and had Christian Hosoi blasting over a car out of a fly off –

-That image is kind of burnt into my eyes
+That image is kind of burnt into my eyes.

 How old are you now?

-That’s not that old, you’ve got time
+That’s not that old, you’ve got time.

 What’s your favourite cover and what’s the first one you ever picked?

-Covers that I’ve picked that I like, Phil Shao 5-0 at Miley cos you have got to go there.
-You ever been to Fort Miley?
-You’d be like fuck he ground that shit?
-That’s impossible, you think you’ve got that?
+Covers that I’ve picked that I like… Phil Shao’s 5-0 at Fort Miley because you have got to go there.
+You’d be like, Fuck, he ground that shit?”
+That’s impossible.
+You think you’ve got that?
 No you don’t!
-Oh that’s not gnarly?
-That picture on that day, there’s 300 people skating around and he’s the only person in the photo and he died right after that.
-That’s like a dead motherfucker for real.
-Yeah, really.
+On that day, there was 300 people skating around, he’s the only person in the photo and he died right after that.
 I picked that one so I’m happy about that.

-I went there before, we walked in through the forest around the back
+I went there before, we walked in through the forest around the back.

 Are you going to go to Christiana or Sweden?

-In a world that I would want there would be beds if you wanted to sleep, warmth, food if you were hungry and be happy because you only have one life man.
+In a world that I would want, there would be beds if you wanted to sleep, warmth, and food if you were hungry and you’d be happy because you only have one life man.
 The mathematical probability of there being a lord or a god is a pretty high digit.
-Everybody gets a chance to meet the old man and say I had a good time man then ‘Downstairs!”
-Nah I don’t think so, that’s what I think.
-But utopian societies where people tell you how beautiful it is, they’re lying.
-Next.
+Everybody gets a chance to meet the old man and say, “I had a good time, man” then you get sent downstairs!
+But utopian societies, where people tell you how beautiful it is, they’re lying.

 Which photographer has shot the largest amount of your favourite photos?

-Well Luke shot a lot of the photos because I work with him.
-Mike has been very prolific, Burnett in the later years.
-Thrasher now, the renaissance of Thrasher coming back is a lot more Burnett.
-He counts the stairs and pays attention to how to spell Karpinski’s name and shit like that.
-Things I wouldn’t pay attention to although I might know it.
+Well Luke [Ogden] shot a lot of the photos because I work with him.
+Mike [Burnett] has been very prolific so Burnett in the later years.
+Thrasher now, the renaissance of Thrasher coming back, is a lot more Burnett.
+He counts the stairs and pays attention to how to spell [Ben] Karpinski’s name and shit like that.
+Things I wouldn’t pay attention to, although I might know it.

 Thrasher has weathered the storm.
 In a climate of disposable web clips, the mag in physical form is still on the shelves each month.
 What do you think is key to its longevity?